jshcordoba/Earthquake-Twitter-Monitoring/README.md

 # Project Overview
-Reporting tool that monitors for earthquakes in North American and creates a WordCloud of the most common words found in the tweets that following the event.
+Reporting tool that monitors for earthquakes in North America and creates a WordCloud of the most common words found in the tweets following the event.
 Written exclusively in python and leverages AWS products – EC2, S3, and Lambda functions – to manage functionalities.

 ### Example outputs: